 The NAO has also published a two page guide on governance statements.
 This guide has been prepared by reviewing a number of departments and arm’s length bodies across government and drawing out some of the key messages arising from the first year implementing the governance statements.
 You should engage with governance colleagues to ensure that the governance statements in their annual reports and accounts adhere to best practice.

-The National Archives hosted an annual report and accounts seminar in November 2014.
-The seminar gave attendees from a range of government organisations the opportunity to hear and learn from some of the organisations involved in setting requirements and offering advice in relation to annual reports and accounts.
-The slides and a question and answers document from the event can be found below.
+The National Archives hosted annual report and accounts seminars in November 2014 and February 2015.
+The seminars gave attendees from a range of government organisations the opportunity to hear and learn from some of the organisations involved in setting requirements and offering advice in relation to annual reports and accounts.
+The slides and a question and answer document from the events can be found below.